Explore the History

 Read MoreLearn about AACC

-The American Automatic Control Council (AACC) is an association of the control systems divisions of nine member societies to represent the United States (U.S.) to the world control community and to support the mission of the individual member societies in enhancing the role and contributions of automation to the benefit of humankind.
+The American Automatic Control Council (AACC) is an association of the control systems divisions of nine member societies that represents the United States in the world control community, and supports the mission of the individual member societies to enhance the role and contributions of automation for the benefit of humankind.

 Read MoreOur Resources